buzzqw/TUS/OBSS/markdown-separati/en/09-skills.md

 ### Awareness

 A skill that all characters have is **Awareness**, i.e., the ability to perceive the environment around them.
-This skill has a fixed score equal to 1/3 of the character's level (rounded up) plus Wisdom.
+This skill has a fixed score equal to 1/3 of the character' \*\*s level (rounded up) plus Wisdom.
 The character cannot assign points to this skill, but can choose certain Feats to raise its score.

 Players should ask questions, investigate, be curious, argue hypotheses, and discuss rather than just asking for an Awareness roll to find something.